inrialearninglab/ai4t/docs/2-Other-resources/2-Moocs-and-online-resources/2-1-Moocs-and-on-line-ressources-list.en.md

-### AI Goal: Learn about artificial intelligence *(Objectif IA: Initiez-vous à l'intelligence artificielle)*
+### Objectif IA: Initiez-vous à l'intelligence artificielle *(AI Goal: Learn about artificial intelligence)*

 !!! info
     -   **By**: Institut Montaigne (a french Think Tank) and The Fondation Abenoa
-    -   **Info about the Mooc**:   « *We present artificial intelligence from A to Z, to give you the keys to understanding and thinking about it » -* « *Nous vous présentons l'intelligence artificielle de A à Z, pour vous donner des clés de compréhension et des pistes de réflexion »*
+    -   **Info about the Mooc**: "*We present artificial intelligence from A to Z, to give you the keys to understanding and thinking about it*"
     -   **Language**: EN, FR
     -   **Registration**: Free
     -   **Certification**: Yes